Nation of Domination

-The Nation of Domination (NOD) was a professional wrestling heel faction that competed in the World Wrestling Federation (WWF, now WWE) from November 17, 1996 to November 28, 1998.
+The Nation of Domination (NOD) was an American-Canadian professional wrestling stable who competed in the World Wrestling Federation (WWF) from November 17, 1996 to November 28, 1998.

-The group was formed by newcomer Faarooq in 1996 and remained an influencing faction in the company during the Attitude Era.
+The group was formed by newcomer Faarooq in 1996 and remained an influencing faction in the company.
 While in the group, The Rock was a one-time Intercontinental Champion and D'Lo Brown was a two-time European Champion.
+Near the end of The Nation's existence, the group was joined by Owen Hart.